Oxford-Sustainable-Finance-Group/OxSFG-WasteManagement/README.md

 * Coordinates verification (Waste  management plant classification):

-    * Satellite Images: Using QGIS and Google satellite images (Code not uploaded)
+    * Satellite Images: Using QGIS and Google satellite images

 * Wrong Coordinates correction:

-    * Satellite Images of neighbouring area: Using QGIS and Google satellite images (Code not uploaded)
+    * Satellite Images of neighbouring area: Using QGIS and Google satellite images

     * Verification of new Coordinates